Obelism/react-svg/README.md

 - `link` (default) - Lazy loads the SVG in the provider and links it up using the id.
 - `inline` - Lazy loads the SVG in the component

-#### SVG
+#### svg

-Key of the SVG to be rendered.
-This value needs to match up with a key you passed as an `SVG` in the `setupReactSvg`.
+Key of the SVF to be rendered.
+This value needs to match up with a key you passed as a singular SVG entry in the `setupReactSvg`.

 #### loading

 Specifically for when using `external`.
-This library relies on the (loading)[https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes] attrribute for images.
+This library relies on the [loading](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes) attrribute for images.
 The default behaviour that we pass is `lazy`.
 For above the fold SVGs it's recommended to use `eager`.

 ## Why?

 ✨ SVGs are awesome ✨.
 However using them in React can be a crappy experience without the right tools.
 Changing every `fill-rule` to `fillRule` is not that fun.
 And at the same time this adds bundle size and increases the initial document when using SSG or SSG.
 But sometimes you do need that flexibilty for animations.
 The goal with this library is to load SVGs in the most performant way and giving the flexibility to switch without having to refactor a lot.
-To keep the API minimal the functionality is also limited, for full control options like [react-SVG](https://www.npmjs.com/package/react-SVG) might be a better fit.
+To keep the API minimal the functionality is also limited, for full control options like [react-svg](https://www.npmjs.com/package/react-svg) might be a better fit.

 ## Dependencies